sshhane/apple-watch-game/README.md

 On the watch app, the Interface.storyboard is set up with a basic label to tell the user how to play.
 The InterfaceController is where the CMMotionManager is set up and begins recording environmental data at a set interval of 0.11 seconds.
 This number we found was the optimal time as anything quicker would take too much data to send and would clog up the data stream.
 The data being sent is the pitch of the watch.
 This pitch data is sent as a dictionary over the WCSession every interval of data.

 ### Conclusions
-After deciding to use the Apple Watch as the controller we did some research into what other apps and games were already out there that used the device.
-We found a couple of different uses for the watch.

-Firstly, there are a number of applications that use the watch to display information from their parent app on the phone in an abreviated or convenient way.
-Examples of this would be displaying a text message or showing the minutes left on a timer.
-Apps such as Facebook Messenger, MultiTimer and photos

 ## Links / References
 Gameplay: